grnet/synnefo/docs/admin-guide.rst

    snf-component-register [<component_name>]

-automates the registration of the standard Synnefo components (astakos, cyclades, and pithos) in astakos database.
+automates the registration of the standard Synnefo components (Astakos, Cyclades, and Pithos) in Astakos database.
 It internally uses the script:

 .. code-block:: console